dr. ir. H.A. (Harrold) van den Burg

 - There are always possibilities for students to perform a practical period (minimal 4 months) in our Lab - Please inquire for specific projects currently available.

-- Depending on the length of the practical training period, projects involve a diverse array of techniques: protein expression and purification, western blotting, SUMO conjugation assays, analysis of mutant plants, real-time PCR, chromatin immunoprecipiations (ChIP), cloning .
+- Depending on the length of the practical training period, projects involve a diverse array of techniques: protein isolation and immunoblotting, SUMO conjugation assays, analysis of mutant plants (including genotyping), real-time PCR, protein-protein interactions assays, like yeast 2-hybrid, BiFC, split luciferase.

 Bas Beerens, research technician

-- Functional studies of the SUMO paralogues in plants
+- Functional studies of the role of SUMO in heat sensory growth and high temperature immunity

 Marieke van Hulten, Postdoc